Swoon over foodie merch in and out of the kitchen

 Get the latest recipes straight to your inbox

-17 thoughts on “Candied Yam Casserole with Brown Sugar Streusel”
+17 thoughts on “Candied Sweet Potato Casserole with Canned Yams & Pecan Topping”

 1. I’m excited to experiment with this recipe.
 The best feeling in the world is the moment you know you brought the fire and nobody else realizes it yet.
 Again, I can’t wait to get it in with this recipe!